 Why choose Membership Rewards?

-- The easiest way to earn Starwood Preferred Guest points from credit card spend in Australia
+- The primary way to earn Starwood Preferred Guest points from credit card spend in Australia

 - A range of cards with different category-based earn rates, such as bonus points on travel or at supermarkets

-- Frequent offers for statement credit for spend at certain retailers
+- Frequent offers for statement credits or bonus points for spend at certain retailers

 - No points expiry as long as your Membership Rewards account with American Express is active